DanielDavis5/PackageManager-Virtual/README.md

 An interface that exposes functionalities for software package management.

+## DATA

+### PACKAGE INFO

+package\_info := A hash value that defines a package.
+It has the following
+structure:

+    (
+        name    => string,
+        version => string
+    )

+Where 'name' is the name of the package and 'version' is a specific version of the package.

+### ERROR CODE

+error\_code := An integer number value.
+The value zero implies no error.
+Otherwise, the return value indicates an error code.

 ## SUBROUTINES

 All functions use named parameters.
 For example, the function definition: